M

 Step 4: Apply to online teaching jobs

-Once you’ve narrowed down your job search and selected the companies you want to apply to, it’s time to complete your online application, undergo the selection process, and seize that online job offer you’ve got your sights on!
+Once you’ve narrowed down your job search and selected the companies you want to apply to, it’s time to complete your online application, work through the selection process, and land the job offer you’ve been working toward.

-The hiring process for most online ESL companies is straightforward.
-Applicants usually need to pass the following stages before successfully landing a teaching position with a company:
+The hiring process for online ESL companies is mostly straightforward.
+Applicants usually need to pass the following stages before successfully landing a teaching position:

 1. Fill out the application form or upload your online teacher resume on the company’s recruitment page.